tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

  - `domain_name`: Fully qualified domain name (FQDN), that you want to secure with an ACM certificate.
  - `subject_alternative_names`: Additional FQDNs to be included in the Subject Alternative Name extension of the ACM certificate.
 Here, we can use an asterisk (`*`) to create a wildcard certificate that protects several sites in the same domain.
 However, note that the asterisk (`*`) can protect only one subdomain level when you request a wildcard certificate.
 For example, `*.tugberkugurlu.com` can protect `foo.tugberkugurlu.com` and `bar.tugberkugurlu.com`, but it cannot protect `foo.bar.tugberkugurlu.com`.
 Another thing to note here is that `*.tugberkugurlu.com` protects only the subdomains of `tugberkugurlu.com`, it does not protect [the domain apex](https://help.easyredir.com/en/articles/453072-what-is-a-domain-apex) (i.e. `tugberkugurlu.com` in our case here).
 That's why I am providing that through the `domain_name`.
  - `validation_method`: ACM needs to validate that you actually own this domain before it can issue a public certificate.
 This validation can be performed through either `EMAIL` or `DNS`.
 I am going with `DNS` here for several reasons:
-   - DNS validation is required to be eligible to renew your certificates automatically through [the managed certificate renewal](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html).
+   - DNS validation is required to be able to renew your certificates automatically through [the managed certificate renewal](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) process.
    - DNS validation also allows us to complete the whole process through Terraform if you use [Route53](https://aws.amazon.com/route53/) as your domain's DNS host, and managing its state through Terraform as well.

 This is all we have to do to request a creation of the certificate, and like I mentioned, the certificate renewal is going to be performed automatically for us since we are creating the initial certificate with DNS validation.
-See [this documentation around ACM certificate renewal](Renewal for Domains Validated by DNS
-) to find more about how the automatic renewal works.
+See [this documentation around ACM certificate renewal](https://docs.aws.amazon.com/acm/latest/userguide/dns-renewal-validation.html) to find more about how the automatic renewal works.
 It's also worth mentioning that there is further configuration you can provide.
-So, I suggest you to check out [the Terraform documentation for [the ACM certificate resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate) to learn more about those options in case you end up needing them.
+So, I suggest you to check out the Terraform documentation for [the ACM certificate resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate) to learn more about those options in case you end up needing them.

 ## Domain Name Validation Through Route53 DNS Configuration

 Before I applied the changes, I also wanted to make sure that the domain validation side of the story is also sorted out.
-I use Rouet53 as my DNS service, and this made it so much easier to perform the validation.
+I use [Route53](https://aws.amazon.com/route53/) as my DNS service, and this made it so much easier to perform the validation.

 > To be fair, even without this, it shouldn't be too much of a hassle as DNS validation is just going to be a one-off process regardless of the approach.
 So, it's still low friction even you need to perform this manually.

-The main data point I needed to hook into for this was [`domain_validation_options`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate#domain_validation_options) attribute exported through `aws_acm_certificate` resource for my certificate which I declared above.
+The main data point I needed to hook into for this was [`domain_validation_options`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate#domain_validation_options) attribute which is exported through `aws_acm_certificate` resource for my certificate.
 Quoting from the documentation directly, this attribute gives you the domain validation objects which can be used to complete certificate validation.
 Note that this can have more than one value.
 So, wee need to keep that in mind when we are using this.

 This is great as we can use this value to create a Route53 record through the [`aws_route53_record`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_record) resource.
 This object exports a few attributes for us:

   - `domain_name`: The domain name to be validated.
-  - `resource_record_name`: The name of the DNS record to create to validate the certificate
+  - `resource_record_name`: The name of the DNS record to create to validate the certificate.
   - `resource_record_type`: The type of DNS record to create, e.g. `A`, `CNAME`, etc.
   - `resource_record_value`: The value the DNS record needs to have.